Dunamisss/Custom-HTTPS-Proxy-Checker/README.md

 # Proxy Checker

-This script is a robust and efficient tool for downloading and validating proxies.
+This script is a simple and efficient tool for downloading and validating proxies.
 It's designed to be easy to use and highly customizable.

 ## Features